Duckbill Dinosaur Skin Replica

 Description

 Duckbill Dinosaur Skin Replica measures 5.5 x 4 inches.
 Duckbill Dinosaur skin replica is museum quality polyurethane cast.
 Made in the USA.
-Our precise skin cast can be used as a teaching tool, museum skin exhibit, home decor, or office decor.
+Our precise skin cast can be used as a teaching tool, museum skin exhibit, home décor, or office décor.

-Edmontosaurus was a herbivore.
-It lived in the Late Cretaceous period and inhabited North America.
-Its fossils have been found in places such as Montana, Nebraska and New Jersey.
 Edmontosaurus it was a bulky animal with a long, laterally flattened tail and a head with an expanded, duck-like beak.
 The fore legs were not as heavily built as the hind legs, but were long enough to be used in standing or movement.
 Edmontosaurus was among the largest hadrosaurids.

 Several well-preserved specimens are known that include not only bones, but in some cases extensive skin impressions and possible gut contents.
 It is classified as a genus of saurolophine (or hadrosaurine) hadrosaurid, a member of the group of hadrosaurids which lacked large, hollow crests, instead having smaller solid crests or fleshy combs.